⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 1. Storyboard creation.

-Development of the structure for eLearning gamified app also contains these parts, nevertheless it includes some additional components and properties.
-Here are some infographics below which shows what gamified components are and how it fits in with the engagement loop stages.
+The development of the structure for the eLearning gamified app also contains these parts.
+Nevertheless, it includes some additional components and properties.
+Here are some infographics below, which show what gamified components are and how they fit in with the engagement loop stages.

 Designing efficient eLearning gamification